Table of Contents SaaS Budget Forecast: Identify Current Spending SourcesIdentifying Application...

 - When: When does spending occur?

 The IT department no longer solely owns technology spending for business tools and software.
-Analyst IDC notes that 70 percent of all application spending now stems from line of business budgets, not IT.
+According to Zylo’s 2022 SaaS Management Index, 82% of SaaS spend is owned outside of IT.
 Business units have more choices than ever for new business tools, as cloud-based software and SaaS have evolved and flourished as highly specialized verticals.

 For example, consider the increasing myriad of marketing technology tools.
 In 2011, 150 digital tools were available to marketing leaders.
-Today, the number of tools available to marketers count exceeds more than 7,000 applications.
-Specific tools for Human Resources, Finance, and other business unit functions have followed similar trajectories.
+Today, the number of tools available to marketers is nearly 10,000 applications.
+Specific tools for human resources, finance, and other business unit functions have followed similar trajectories.

 Zylo’s SaaS consultants recommend using financial transaction records as the source of truth for application ownership.
 For many organizations, this is the most universal form of record-keeping.
 The benefit is that nearly every application introduced to the organization is typically purchased, creating a paper trail.
 Sifting through large volumes of financial data may, however, prove daunting.

-A SaaS discovery and management tool such as Zylo’s, which uses machine-learning algorithms to detect every instance of SaaS with nearly 100-percent accuracy, may be necessary when attempting to extract SaaS transactions from large volumes of data.
+A SaaS discovery and management tool such as Zylo’s, which uses machine-learning algorithms to detect every instance of SaaS with nearly 100% accuracy, increasingly becomes necessary when attempting to extract SaaS transactions from large volumes of data.

-This process can track application ownership down to the individual business unit and employee.
-While application purchases may be led by line of business leaders, it’s noteworthy that employees also contribute to application purchases.
+The process tracks application ownership down to the individual business unit and employee.
+While application purchases may be led by line of business leaders, employees also contribute.

-A recent Zylo data study shows that more than 30 percent of employees at the typical enterprise purchase SaaS applications on behalf of the company using expense reimbursement.
+A recent Zylo data study shows 15% of employees at the typical enterprise purchase SaaS applications on behalf of the company using expense reimbursement.
 As a result, many tools go underutilized or even outright abandoned – resulting in wasted spend.

-For most businesses, it’s no surprise that most SaaS application spending falls into two categories: direct supplier purchases, or purchases sourced from company credit cards and expense reimbursement.
+For most businesses, it’s no surprise most SaaS application spending falls into two categories:

-But when it comes to SaaS spending, what can be surprising is the number of applications acquired by employee-led spending.
-According to a recent Zylo study, employee-led spending created more than half of all SaaS applications in the average company’s inventory.
+But when it comes to SaaS spending, what can be surprising is the number of applications acquired by employee-led spending, which is more than half, according to Zylo research.

 The remedy: As mentioned above, it’s first essential to discover every SaaS application or subscription currently in use within the organization.
-Once the “known universe of applications is known, it’s then possible to identify individual owners and scour purchase agreements (or other application details) to find renewal dates.
+With a complete inventory, it’s then possible to identify individual owners and scour purchase agreements (or other application details) to find renewal dates.

-Adding renewal dates to a calendar and then proactively planning renewal strategy can help technology leaders and application owners avoid unplanned costs, which helps maintain budget accuracy throughout the year.
+Adding renewal dates to a calendar and then proactively planning renewal strategy can help technology leaders and application owners avoid unplanned costs, which improves budget accuracy throughout the year.

 While every company’s spending trajectory for cloud tools like SaaS will be unique, one constant holds true: Few if any companies will spend less year over year for cloud-based subscription software.

-If the discovery process mentioned in the previous section can uncover financial transactions for software transactions over multiple years, charting a growth curve may be more manageable.
+If the discovery process mentioned in the previous section can uncover financial data for software transactions over multiple years, charting a growth curve becomes more manageable.

-If not, it may be tempting to forecast next year’s budget based on a flat rate, such as the average 16-percent year-over-year increases noted above.
-However, consider cost-inflating factors such as the following to increase budget forecast accuracy:
+If not, it may be tempting to forecast next year’s budget based on a flat rate, such as the average 16% year-over-year increases noted above.
+However, consider the following cost-inflating factors to increase budget forecast accuracy:

-- Increased need new applications or application quantity or for due to increased headcount or new initiatives
+- Increased need for new applications, application quantity, or for increased headcount or new initiatives

 - Sunsetting or offboarding of existing tools